There are so many ways to pay tribute to Dr. King across the state this weekend. Thank you Seattle MLK, Jr. Organizing Coalition for this graphic!

 Take Action for Justice!

 This week, we encourage you to advocate for the Open Courts to All Act (HB 2567 Rep. Thai).
 This bill is a follow-up to the Keep Washington Working bill that was passed last session, and it prohibits communications with and arrests by ICE/Customs and Border Patrol agents within and outside county courthouses.
 This bill will reduce detentions and deportations, providing protection and reduce fear for our undocumented neighbors, who like all of us utilize the courthouse for certain transactions.
 Please send a message to your Representatives to support this bill, especially if they sit on the Civil Rights & Judiciary Committee.
-Click here to see House Committees and members.
 This bill will be up for public hearing on Wednesday 1/22 at 8 AM.

 Come to Interfaith Advocacy Day!

 FAN also co-hosts legislative conferences in Spokane and Yakima, in collaboration with our local partners.
 The Eastern Washington Legislative Conference in Spokane will be held January 25 from 8:30 AM – 3:30 PM at Spokane Valley United Methodist Church (115 N. Raymond St, Spokane Valley).
-Download the flyer here and RSVP to firstname.lastname@example.org.
-Yakima Advocacy Day will be February 8 from 9 AM – 2 PM at St. Michael’s Episcopal Mission (5 S Naches Ave, Yakima) A flyer and the link to RSVP is coming soon – check our IFAD page for updates.
+Yakima Advocacy Day will be February 8 from 9 AM – 2 PM at St. Michael’s Episcopal Mission (5 S Naches Ave, Yakima).

 Work with FAN on Census 2020!

-We are pleased to announce that we have received funding from the Washington Census Equity Fund , managed by Philanthropy Northwest, which will help us promote a robust and accurate count in the 2020 Census.
+We are pleased to announce that we have received funding from the Washington Census Equity Fund, managed by Philanthropy Northwest, which will help us promote a robust and accurate count in the 2020 Census.
 Census data is used to determine how more than $800 billion in federal funds are distributed back to local communities every year for services and infrastructure, including schools, hospitals, fire departments and roads.
 Washington has more than 1.6 million residents from historically “hard-to-count” population groups, including communities of color, Native Americans both on and off tribal lands, immigrants and limited English speakers, young children and rural residents of all backgrounds.
 With this grant we will be able to support opportunities for participation in the census which will help ensure that all communities receive their fair share of critical federal and state funding.
 We are thrilled to be a recipient of this grant and a participant in this important work.
-See who the other grantees are here: http://bit.ly/2QQbJml

 To further this effort, we are hiring a part-time Census Coordinator to assist in outreach efforts for FAN.
-Please download the job description and share with your communities.
 We will be hiring by January 31 and see this as a statewide effort.
-If you believe everyone counts in Census 2020 and want to help faith communities fill an important role, send your resume and cover letter to email@example.com.
+If you believe everyone counts in Census 2020 and want to help faith communities fill an important role, send your resume and cover letter to firstname.lastname@example.org.